AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 For traffic VPC to VPC, launch one instance in Spoke-1 VPC and Spoke-2 VPC.
 From one instance, ping to the private IP of other instance.
 The ping should go through and be inspected on firewall.

-For traffic VPC to Internet, launch one private instance in either Spoke-1 VPC or Spoke-2 VPC.
+[Optional] For traffic VPC to Internet, launch one private instance in either Spoke-1 VPC or Spoke-2 VPC.
 From one private instance, ping to the Internet service.
 The ping should go through and be inspected on firewall.

 12. View Traffic Log
 ----------------------